CsabaSzabo/craft-extension-table-of-content/README.md

 ## TODOs

-- Add Table of content to the top of the document
+- Add Table of Contents to the top of the document
 - Refresh button to update TOC after changes
 - Refresh the already appended TOC
 - Adding internal deeplinks